 Unlike Private Ancillary Funds, sub-fund holders are not required to make a minimum annual distribution.
 Australian Communities Foundation is obliged to grant a minimum of 4 per cent of capital based on our net assets at the end of the previous financial year annually.
 This is calculated at the consolidated trust fund level.
 This allows flexibility for Named Funds to either give away more than 4 per cent of capital or alternatively to accumulate and grow for a period of time, without making grants.

 Q. How are the funds invested?

 The Australian Communities Foundation Board, through its Finance and Investment Committee, is responsible for the investment policy and approach.
-We have a responsible investment policy.
 Australian Communities Foundation has appointed an investment adviser, Brightlight Advisory, which works to a mandate and service agreement.
-Read more about our investment policy here.
+Read more about our responsible investing approach here.